 This site, all of you, baking, photographing, writing…those are my passions, and I wake up everyday, grateful and so lucky that I’m able to do what I love.
 Thank you for being here, even if you’re just scrolling over this to get to the recipe…

 …because this recipe is a good one!
 This granola recipe uses a ton of nuts, coconut, and dried fruit as the base.
-I used a combination of pecans, sliced almonds, and walnuts.
-I added a healthy dose of unsweetened flaked coconut and because I’m a banana lover, I used some crunchy and delicious unsweetened banana chips.
+We also add a combination of pecans, sliced almonds, and walnuts.
+We also add in a healthy dose of unsweetened flaked coconut.
+Because I’m a banana lover, I also add crunchy and delicious unsweetened banana chips.

-I like my granola crunchy as can be, and I’ve found that foamy egg white is the best trick I’ve discovered yet to keep granola super crunchy and clumpy.
-Egg white, almond butter, and maple syrup help keep the granola together, while also adding a ton of flavor and making this granola immensely snack-able and irresistibly delicious.
+I like my granola as crunchy as can be.
+I’ve found that foamy egg white is the best trick I’ve discovered yet to keep granola super crunchy and clumpy.
+Egg white, almond butter, and maple syrup keep the granola together.
+They also add a ton of flavor and make this granola immensely snack-able and irresistibly delicious.

 - 2 cups unsweetened coconut flakes